cottrellashley/relativisticpy/README.md

 # License

-This package is licensed under the MIT license.
+This package is licensed.
 See the LICENSE file for more information.

 # Contributing